SPLENDID AND STABLE PERFORMER WITH PURE ELEGANCE AND FINESSE

 Corbin is situated in the hamlet (lieu-dit) of Corbin, some 2 kms west for Catusseau and border of Pomerol.
 Neighbors to Corbin are Grand Corbin Despagne, Corbin Michotte and Grand Corbin.
 There are 13 ha of vines, planted with 80% Merlot and 20% Cabernet Franc, vines are on average 30 years old.
 Soil is both sand on layer of clay and iron, and clay one.

 Anabelle Cruse Bardinet makes very stylish wine at Corbin, true St.Emilion one, pretty wine with a lot of elegance, finesse and precision.
 Never overblown wines, overextracted and overpowered with tannin.
-Since 2006 she's worked with oenologist Jean-Philippe Fort, who's associated with Michel Rolland and this cooperation has clearly pushed Corbin higher up in quality level.
+Since 2006 she's worked with oenologist Jean-Philippe Fort, associated with Michel Rolland and this cooperation's pushed Corbin higher up in quality level.
 Imho she's started to steer Corbin in the direction she wanted with vintage 2005.
 It's worth mentioning, that Corbin is very reasonably priced too!
-She's very passionate winemaker, who always try to find a way to improve her wine.

 Tasted in April 2019.
 Big, fleshy, corpulent wine with striking complexity, structure and long persistent finish.
 I could taste slight change of style here towards more concentration and more vibrancy here than before.
-Probably the best vintage ever for the owner, Anabelle Cruse Bardinet, who did celebrate 11th vintage of her own in 2018.
+Probably the best vintage ever for the owner, Anabelle Cruse Bardinet.
 Whopping 15% alcohol here, but it's completely "eaten" by fat fruit and frankly said, you can't feel the alcohol!!

 2017 Corbin - not produced due to entire vineyard hit by frost in April 2017.